-- (CC) Reflects the addition of Pagaya's preliminary estimated transaction costs that are allocable to issued warrants classified as liabilities in connection with the Merger.
-Refer to Note (E) above for additional information. - (DD) Reflects the addition of EJFA's preliminary estimated transaction costs incurred due to the Merger. - (EE) Reflects the payment and accrual of special bonuses of \$10 million to certain employees that are contingent upon the Closing and other conditions.
+(CC) Reflects the addition of Pagaya's preliminary estimated transaction costs of \$13.8 million that are allocable to issued warrants classified as liabilities in connection with the Merger.

+(DD) Reflects the addition of EJFA's preliminary estimated transaction costs incurred due to the Merger.

+(EE) Reflects the payment and accrual of special bonuses of \$10 million to certain employees that are contingent upon the Closing and other conditions.
 The following presents the components and classification of the pro forma adjustment:

-(In thous ands)
+(In thousa ands)

 Research and development \$ 3,333

 Sales and marketing 3,333

 General and administrative 3,333

 Total \$10,000 (EE)